jianmanlincjx/ASCCL/README.md

 python train.py
 ```
 After approximately 50 epochs, you can obtain a checkpoint file.
 This checkpoint can be used to supervise the training of the SPFEM model.

+## Supervise the training of the SPFEM model